Tech Skills Initiative Frequently Asked Questions

 Q: What is the cost?

-A: This initiative has been funded by Alberta Labour to support unemployed and Employment Insurance (EI) eligible Albertans transition back into the workforce.
+A: This initiative is funded by Alberta Labour to support unemployed and Employment Insurance (EI) eligible Albertans transition back into the workforce.
 There is no cost for the training; applicants must be able to financially support themselves for personal living expenses for the duration of the program.

 Q: Once approved for the program, when do I start the training?